Antonov/Taqnia An-132: Partnership with Saudi Arabia

 Following the 2014 Revolution of Dignity, relations between the new Ukrainian government and Russia deteriorated.
 Due to inheriting the industrial supply chains of the Soviet era, Antonov was heavily associated and reliant on partnered industries in Russia.
 As a result of this crisis, the company began to search for other partners.
 In late 2014, Saudi Arabia initiated negotiations for the development of new aircraft with Ukraine, focusing on a modernised version of the An-32, replacing Soviet and Russian systems with western components.

 The new An-132 would receive a number of updates from the old An-32.
 The Ivchenko AI-20 engines manufactured by Motor Sich would be replaced with Pratt & Whitney Canada PW150 turboprop engines, used in many regional airliners.
 The American firm Honeywell would provide aircraft avionics, and the auxiliary power unit would be supplied by United Technologies.
 The aircraft would also feature British-made propellers, French air management systems, and many other European and American components that would replace the original Russian parts.
-This modernisation process would result in the An-132 possessing twice the range of the original An-32, as well as improving cargo capacity from 6,700kg to 9,200kg.
+This modernisation process would result in the An-132 possessing twice the range of the original An-32, as well as improving cargo capacity from 6,700 kg to 9,200 kg.

 A Saudi Arabian government owned company named Taqnia served as the major partner in the project.
 The company wished to develop a production line in Riyadh by 2017, with the goal of both Saudi Arabian and Ukrainian production lines being operational in 2018.